OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/automatically-track-third-party-helm-charts/index.md

 ---
 layout: src/layouts/Default.astro
-pubDate: 2024-04-22
+pubDate: 2024-05-02
-modDate: 2024-04-22
+modDate: 2024-05-02
 title: Automatically tracking third party helm charts
 description: External feed triggers allow you to automatically create a new release as a result of new container images or helm charts being pushed to their respective repositories.
-navOrder: 12
+navOrder: 41
 ---

-With a growing number of applications being provided with Helm charts as a primary method of installation, often all that needs to be done is a `helm install` against your cluster and you're up and running!
+With a growing number of applications being provided with Helm charts as a primary method of installation, often all that needs to be done is a `helm install` against your cluster and the application will be up and running.

 However managing updates can be a more involved process.
 Not only do you need to know when a new release is available, but you also need to have someone with credentials to run the `helm upgrade` against your cluster.
 Meaning you'll either need to share important credentials among everyone performing updates or have only a few people busy performing these updates.